websharks/zencache-pro-original/zencache-pro/readme.txt

 = v140104 =

 Requires PHP v5.3+.
-The latest version of Quick Cache is a complete rewrite (OOP design).
+The latest version of ZenCache is a complete rewrite (OOP design).
 Faster! and even more dependable.
 NOTE: the free version of Quick Cache (this new LITE version); while it remains fully functional and is more-than-adequate for most sites; is now limited in some ways.
 The following advanced features from the previous release are no longer available in the lite version: a custom MD5 Version Salt, custom Exclusion Patterns, a Clear Cache button in admin bar.
 These, and other features; are now available only in the pro version of the plugin.
-For further details, please see: <http://www.websharks-inc.com/product/quick-cache/>.
+For further details, please see: <http://zencache.com/>.

-= v141205 =

-- **Quick Cache is changing its name to ZenCache!** See [the blog post](http://www.websharks-inc.com/post/quick-cache-is-changing-its-name/) for full details.

 == Changelog ==